HankB/pmb/README.md

 On first boot, all OS images of which I am aware expand the EXT4 partition to use the remainder of the storage medium.
 This can be constrained by creating an additional disk partition that limits the space available for expansion to the empty space between the EXT4 partition and the additional partition.

-The Pi uses MPR partitions so in order to provide partitions for more than two additional OS images some will need to be extended partitions.
+The Pi uses MBR partitions so in order to provide partitions for more than two additional OS images some will need to be extended partitions.

- it will be necessary to verify that the Pi can use an EXT4 partition in an exgtended partition.
-(The boot partition will remain in a primary partitiion as it is shared among all OSs.)
+It will be necessary to verify that the Pi can use an EXT4 partition in an extended partition.
+(The boot partition will remain in a primary partition as it is reused among all OSs.)

 The first task is to create a pre-first boot playbook that will: